Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 The next time you hit with a melee weapon attack during this spell's duration, your attack deals an extra 1d6 psychic damage.
 Additionally, if the target is a creature, it must make a Wisdom Saving Throw or be frightened of you until the spell ends.
-As an action, the creature can make a Wisdom check against your spell save DC to steel its resolve and end this spell.
+As an :rsc-action: **Action**, the creature can make a Wisdom check against your spell save DC to steel its resolve and end this spell.

 ### Zephyr Strike
 *1st-level transmutation*